mjanbon/Prediction_Errors/README.md

 ```
 MI_ERP.m
 ```
 RUN THIS FIRST LOCALLY.
 Estimates MI and performs parametric permutation testing.
-Saves channels with significant MI to a mat-file (that you will have to upload to the EoI-folder for the pipeline to work.
+Saves channels with significant MI to a mat-file (that you will have to upload to the EoI-folder for the pipeline to work).

 HPC Pipeline
 ----------------------------